danyzix/Product-Matching/README.md

 # Product-Matching
 This repository tackles the task of product-matching using various NLP approaches.

-The first notebook prepared retailer online data from a web-scrapping tool of more than seventy thousand webpages.
+The first notebook prepares retailer online data from a web-scrapping tool of more than seventy thousand webpages.

 The second notebook contains the preparation of retailer and manufacturer mapped data for further modelling.